Skip to content

 Government guidance on compliance with the functional requirements of the building regulations allows designers to follow fire safety standards and guidance (such as Approved Document B or British Standard 9991) or a performance-based design.

-Accordingly, when assessing performance-based designs, HSE will consider whether hazards have been avoided through inherent design.
+When assessing performance-based designs, the BSR will consider whether hazards have been avoided through inherent design.
 This is particularly relevant at the planning stage when matters such as the form, layout, appearance, access arrangements and massing of a development are being considered.
-Where there are reasons why a hazard cannot be avoided, HSE will consider the suitability of mitigating the associated risks with active systems or management procedures.
+Where there are reasons why a hazard cannot be avoided, the BSR will consider the suitability of mitigating the associated risks with active systems or management procedures.
 In that context, a competent fire engineer’s role as part of the design team, working with architects and other design professionals from the inception of the project, is critical.

-It is useful for HSE to understand the design rationale for a development when considering how a performance-based design has evolved through the design process.
+It is useful for the BSR to understand the design rationale for a development when considering how a performance-based design has evolved through the design process.
 For example, reasons for relying on a performance-based design, in whole or in part, might include:

 • site constraints e.g. environmental designations, heritage designations or physical features such as surrounding infrastructure and sensitive neighbouring uses,